unbroken-dome/gradle-testsets-plugin/README.md

 to the classpath.
 SourceSets that are generated for a test set are automatically mapped to source folders in Eclipse, without any further configuration.
 (Eclipse does not distinguish between production and test source folders.)

+That means that tests will never be executed in isolation, however, which may become an issue if you have files of the same name (e.g. log4j2-test.xml) in different source sets.

 Eclipse does not support different scopes for dependencies; all dependencies (main, test and additional test sets) are thrown into a shared "Gradle classpath container".

 ### IntelliJ IDEA

+The Gradle support in IntelliJ IDEA has undergone some changes since it was first added.

+#### 2016.1 and later

+In version 2016.1 IntelliJ IDEA introduced the possibility of creating a separate module for each source set (the option is found under *Settings -> Build Tools -> Gradle* or when creating or importing a Gradle project).
+It is strongly recommended to use this option with the TestSets plugin.

+A small downside is that it seems not possible to mark source sets as test code.
+These tests can be run fine, but will show the blue (instead of green) folder icon, and will show up in search results as "production" rather than "test" code.

+#### Pre-2016

+Early versions of the IntelliJ Gradle integration made use of Gradle's *idea* plugin to generate its project and module descriptors, allowing other Gradle plugins to hook into this generation process.

 If your project applies the `idea` plugin, the TestSets plugin will add the source set root directories as source folders to your IDEA module and mark them as "test sources root" (these folders will be marked with a green folder icon in the project view).
 In order for IDEA to automatically create the test directories make sure the *Create directories for empty content roots automatically* checkbox within your Gradle settings is checked.

 Dependencies for each test set are added under TEST scope (which is the same scope that is used for unit tests).